 - Hiring Organization

-- How long the posting is valid.
+- How long the posting is valid

-To Remove a Job Opening
+How to Remove a Job Posting

-There are three ways to remove a position that is no longer open.
+There are three ways to remove a position that is no longer open:

 - Remove the detail page entirely from your website.